withastro/starlight/docs/src/content/docs/guides/authoring-content.md

 ## Other common Markdown features

 Starlight supports all other Markdown authoring syntax, such as lists and tables.
 See the [Markdown Cheat Sheet from The Markdown Guide](https://www.markdownguide.org/cheat-sheet/) for a quick overview of all the Markdown syntax elements.

+## Advanced Markdown and MDX Cofiguration

+Starlight uses Remark built-in to Astro to parse Markdown and MDX files.
+You can configure the parser to support additional syntax and plugins by adding `remarkPlugins` or `rehypePlugins` array to your Astro config file.
+See the [Astro documentation](https://docs.astro.build/en/guides/markdown-content/#configuring-markdown-and-mdx) for more details.